alphagov/govuk-mongodb-content/README.md

 ```
 --name: Name of the container.
 -d: Will start the container as a background (daemon) process.
 Don’t specify this argument to run the container as foreground process.
 -v: Attach the /tmp/mongodb volume of the host system to /data/db volume of the container.
+Note to non-MacOS users, `/tmp` might be RAM rather than disk, so use a different path instead (unless you have copious amounts of RAM).
+The path can be whatever you like.
 -p: Map the host port to the container port.
 hello-mongo: Last argument is the name/id of the image.
 The version can be specified for reproducibility with a colon.
 ```